raymondpambuan/intruder-detection-system/README.md

 # Intruder Detection and Alert System with RFID Key Using ATmega328P
-Arduino Code Repository for our design project.
+Arduino code and library repository for our design project.